 And the death engine gained speed.

 By 1942, the death camps sprung up at Belzec, Sobibor, and Treblinka.
 Jews from all over Europe arrived by train.
 At first they were greeted on the platform when they arrived with soothing music played by an orchestra of interned Jews.
 There were flowers and decorations to put them at ease.
-Later, when over 700,000 arrived from Hungary, they didn’t have time for the pleasantries and ceremony.
+Later, when over 700,000 arrived from Hungary, there was less time for pleasantries and ceremony.
 But the outcome was the same.

 The belongings the Jews of Europe brought were taken from them on the train platform, inventoried and sent back to Berlin.
 The Nazi doctors and guards separated the people on the platform.
 The elderly, the older women and the children as well as the sick and the weak were separated from the men and the young women.
 The men and young women were taken to work camps, usually about 250 or so out of every couple thousand.
 Twins and people with heterocrhomia, a rare genetic classification that yields two different colored eyes, were taken for medical experimentation.